History of Internet Explorer

-Microsoft developed 11 versions of Internet Explorer for Windows from 1995 to 2013.
-Microsoft also developed Internet Explorer for Mac, Internet Explorer for UNIX, and Internet Explorer Mobile respectively for Apple Macintosh, Unix, and mobile devices; the first two are discontinued but the latter runs on Windows CE, Windows Mobile, and Windows Phone.
+Microsoft developed 11 versions of Internet Explorer for Windows from 1995 to 2013, as well as Internet Explorer for Mac, Internet Explorer for UNIX, and Internet Explorer Mobile.

 Beginnings and Spyglass Mosaic (1995–1997)

 The first Internet Explorer was derived from Spyglass Mosaic.
-The original Mosaic came from NCSA, but since NCSA was a public entity it relied on Spyglass as its commercial licensing partner.
+The original Mosaic came from NCSA, but since NCSA was a public entity, it relied on Spyglass as its commercial licensing partner.
 Spyglass in turn delivered two versions of the Mosaic browser to Microsoft, one wholly based on the NCSA source code, and another engineered from scratch but conceptually modeled on the NCSA browser.
 Internet Explorer was initially built using the Spyglass, not the NCSA source code.
 The license to Microsoft provided Spyglass (and thus NCSA) with a quarterly fee plus a percentage of Microsoft's revenues for the software.